How To Run A Great Sales Meeting

 • 62% said meetings miss opportunities to bring the team closer together

-So creating an outline will not only make your sales meeting run more smoothly, but your sales team will be far more engaged, responsive and aligned with your message as a whole.
-To help you stay prompt and retain sales reps interest, you need to consider a few aspects when planning your sales meeting agenda:
+So creating an outline will make your sales meeting run more smoothly, and your sales team will be far more engaged, responsive and aligned with your message as a whole.
+To help you stay prompt and retain sales reps’ interest, you need to consider a few aspects when planning your sales meeting agenda:

 1. Time-limit